Government of Stability (Albania)

-The Bufi Government better known as the Government of Stability (Qeveria e Stabilitetit) was an interim government formed after the resignation of the previous Nano government due to the aggravated situation in the country after the events of 2 April 1991 where 4 opposition supporters were killed in Shkodër during a anti-communist protest that led to the burning of the Shkodra Labor Party Committee.
+The Bufi Government better known as the Government of Stability (Qeveria e Stabilitetit) was an interim government formed after the resignation of the previous Nano government due to the aggravated situation in the country after the events of 2 April 1991 where 4 opposition supporters were killed in Shkodër during an anti-communist protest that led to the burning of the Shkodra Labor Party Committee.
 The Nano government resigned on 4 June 1991, and the next day the then-President Ramiz Alia, began negotiations to form a comprehensive government whose main objective would be to restore stability to the country, from which it took the name "Stability Government".
 Ylli Bufi was accepted also by the opposition to be appointed as Prime Minister, while one of the most prominent figures of the Democratic Party, such as Gramoz Pashko, was appointed Deputy Prime Minister.

 Background

 The Labor Party had won the 31 March 1991 parliamentary elections, which were also supposed to bring about a change in the system of government from dictatorship to democracy.
 But it was the party that had ruled for 45 years that won over 2/3 of Parliament.
 However, the Democratic Party and its allies had won in the main cities of the country by providing greater support to the most educated people.
 During the two Nano governments in Albania, strikes began that culminated in a hunger strike by Valias miners in Tirana.
 The country was embroiled in unrest and then-President Ramiz Alia agreed to form a joint PPSH-PD government with a prime minister from the main political force, on the condition that a year later there would be early elections.

 Meanwhile, the Labour Party organizes its congress on 12 June 1991 and announces the establishment of the Socialist Party.
 Fatos Nano was elected chairman of the party.

 Berisha, dissatisfied with the work of the government, was afraid of the fact that the Democrats could lose the support of the people and be considered responsible for the difficult situation in the country.
 On 26 November 1991, the National Council of the Democratic Party submitted 4 demands as conditions for its stay in government: